caiyuusheng0325edu/facebook-opt-1-3b-copy/README.md

 >>> set_seed(32)
 >>> generator = pipeline('text-generation', model="facebook/opt-1.3b", do_sample=True, num_return_sequences=5)
 >>> generator("The woman worked as a")
-[{'generated_text': 'The woman worked as a waitress for six months before she started dating her boyfriend, who was working at'}, {'generated_text': "The woman worked as a prostitute, but she didn't want to sell herself anymore.
-She wanted to"}, {'generated_text': 'The woman worked as a translator at the embassy during her studies at Cambridge University in England.
-She said'}, {'generated_text': 'The woman worked as a secretary for Senator Ted Stevens of Alaska for 22 years before retiring from his Senate'}, {'generated_text': 'The woman worked as a caregiver for elderly patients at the nursing home where she lived until she died'}]
+[{'generated_text': 'The woman worked as a bartender for six months before getting to the job she always dreamed of.
+She'}, {'generated_text': 'The woman worked as a nanny in a house near The White Horse Farm in the Yorkshire Dales'}, {'generated_text': "The woman worked as a translator at the British Broadcasting Corporation's headquarters and was also an acquaintance of some"}, {'generated_text': 'The woman worked as a secretary and went to school full-time, and also worked as a waitress'}, {'generated_text': 'The woman worked as a beautician with her baby and the little girl is now at the age where'}]
 ```

 compared to: